Virtual Compass School

 How will lessons be taught?

-When you see a subject on your timetable – you will be invited to complete assignments on Microsoft Teams and/or SMHW.
+When you see a subject on your timetable – you will be invited to complete assignments in your class on Microsoft Teams.
+All your work will be recorded on SMHW so that you can see the work for your whole week.
 You will have these links on your school email address.

 How will we submit our classwork?

 Your teacher will specify what they would like you to submit (send to them) or do and how to do this.
-You will be able to email your teacher, your Learning Family Tutor or your Head of Year if you have any trouble.
+Here is a video explaining how to submit work on Microsoft Teams.
+You will be able to chat to your teacher in Microsoft Teams or e-mail your teacher, your Learning Family Tutor or your Head of Year if you have any trouble.

 How will we know what to study and when?